dkjensen/wc-cart-pdf/readme.txt

 2. Ensure WooCommerce is installed and activated as well

 == Changelog ==
+2.0.0
+* Change PDF library from Dompdf to mPDF
+* Add support for RTL languages

 1.0.5
 * Fix CSS for language support
 * Default font to Noto Sans for language support